skodaconnect/homeassistant-skodaconnect/README.md

 - Charger maximum current (1-16 tested OK for Superb iV, instead of being limited to max/reduced)

 ### Under development and BETA functionality (may be buggy)
-- Config flow (import yaml config not working yet)
+- Config flow multiple vehicles from same account
 - Automatic discovery of enabled functions.
 - Departure timers (switch on/off and service call to set parameters)
 - SmartLink: